Echelon formation: Military formation

 "Echeloning" is the name of a tactic in use by the United Kingdom's armed forces, mainly the infantry.
 It consists of using a company to attack a set of positions.
 Once the first platoon in the company has reached its limit of advance (ammunition has been expended, fatigue has become high, or casualties are mounting) another platoon "echelons through" it to continue onto the next position.
 The tactic is similar to leapfrogging.

 Echelon formations are also commonly used by civic or riot police to move crowds either to the left or right.
 En echelon is also used for a type of arrangement of gun turrets on ships: see Glossary of nautical terms.

+The term "rear echelon" is sometimes used informally and pejoratively to describe rear units that perform logistic and management tasks, far from the front line.

 Derived meanings

 Two parallel sets of en echelon veins in sandstone.

-The name has been adopted by the birdwatching community to describe the familiar V-shaped formations of flights of geese, ducks and other migratory birds, though this more symmetric formation is more strictly defined as a V formation.
+The name has been adopted by the birdwatching community to describe the familiar V-shaped formations of flights of geese, ducks and other migratory birds, though this more symmetric formation is more strictly defined as V formation.

 In geology, en echelon describes an arrangement where a set of short linear features overlap or are staggered in a line that runs obliquely to the strike of the individual features.
 Echelon faults and en echelon veins are examples.

 In sheet material response to shear stress it is typical for a series of echelon cracks to form.
 This is commonly seen in asphalt roads subject to shear stress imposed by aseismic fault creep.

 In mathematics, the term row echelon form refers to a kind of matrix where the non-zero elements are shaped in an echelon-like manner.